SvitlanaKo/documentation/user_guide/getting_started/activities/using_emails.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

 You can reach your emails by clicking on the Recent Emails button in the top right corner of the OroCRM window.
-A dropdown with unread emails will appear, as illustrated in the screenshot below:
+A drop-down with unread emails will appear, as illustrated in the screenshot below:

 .. image:: /user_guide/img/getting_started/emails/recent_emails_button.jpg

-Clicking on an email from the dropdown will redirect you to the page of the selected email.
+Clicking on an email from the drop-down will redirect you to the page of the selected email.

-The following features are available within the **Recent Emails**
+The following features are available within the **Recent Emails** list:
-dropdown:

 -  **Mark All as Read** (marks all unread emails as read).